A local-first budget tracker for iOS. Every cent stays on your device.

 One-time purchase.
 Pay once, own the app forever.
 No monthly fee, no annual renewal, no "upgrade to Pro" nag.
 The version you buy includes every feature.

 Yes — Penno is offline-first by design.
-Open the app on a plane, in a basement, or anywhere with no signal.
-Every feature works.
-There is no cloud sync to wait for.
+Open the app on a plane, in a basement, or anywhere with no signal and every feature works.
+The only thing that uses the network is iCloud backup, and only when you tap Back Up or Restore yourself.

 You can pick your primary currency in onboarding and change it any time in Settings.
 Penno uses the device locale for number formatting (JPY/KRW render with zero decimals, EUR placement follows your region).
 There is no live currency conversion — Penno tracks the currency you choose.